pavelchashkov/ansible-vector/README.md

 Vector
 =========

-This role can install Vector on EL
+This role can install Vector on Centos and Ubuntu

 Role Variables
 --------------